Mercedes-Benz M103 engine

-The Mercedes-Benz M103 is a straight-6 15 degrees, crossflow cylinder head with an inclination to the right, automobile engine produced from 1984 to 1997.
+The Mercedes-Benz M103 was a 15-degree, straight-6 crossflow cylinder headautomobile in production from 1984 to 1997.
 It is a single overhead cam design with 2 valves per cylinder.
 The M103 was replaced by the M104 starting in 1989.
-The bore spacing on the M103 engine is 97 mm.
-This engine received several updates over the years of production, one of the updates was a change from a spherical combustion chamber to a "heart shaped" combustion chamber.
+This engine received several updates over the years of production, one of the updates was a change from a "heart shaped" to a "HEMI" spherical combustion chamber.